 Together these algae contain thousands of naturally occurring nutrients like proteins, vitamins, minerals, chlorophylls, antioxidants, fatty acids, enzymes and lots more.
 So simple, yet read on to find out the extraordinary diversity of its nutrients!

 With BAC no attempt is made to measure up or compare its nutrients to the Required Daily Allowances (RDA) suggested by the Food and Drug Administration (FDA).
-BAC is not a vitamin, not a mineral, not an antioxidant, not an enzymes or not even a supplement; BAC is all of the above.
+BAC is not a vitamin, not a mineral, not an antioxidant, not an enzyme or not even a supplement; BAC is all of the above.
 That is made possible only because BAC is just a natural whole food, though an extraordinary whole food.
 The purpose of BAC is that of a food, that is to feed the body with required nutrients.
-We know today that the principal nutrients for prevention of cancers are found in eating a mix of colorful fruits and vegetables (American Cancer Society).
+We know today that the principal nutrients for prevention of cancers are found in eating a mix of colourful fruits and vegetables (American Cancer Society).
 Those nutrients are the mixed antioxidants, carotenoids, chlorophylls and other phytonutrients that are found in those fruits and vegetables.

 Some algae in BioAlgae Concentrate have the highest usable (90% NPU) protein content of any natural food (65%); far more than meat and fish (15-25%), soybeans (35%), dried milk (35%), peanuts (25%), eggs (12%), grains (8-14%) or whole milk (3%).

 BioAlgae Concentrate’s algae have no cellulose in their cell walls, being composed of soft mucopolysaccharides.
 Their proteins are 85 to 95% digestible and assimilated.
 This high digestibility rate is especially important for people suffering from intestinal malabsorption.
-Typically, older people have difficulty digesting complex proteins, and many are on restricted diets.
+Typically, older people have greater difficulty digesting complex proteins, and many are on restricted diets.

 BioAlgae Concentrate contains all known essential and non-essential amino acids in high availability or non limiting form.

 Amino acids are all about quality.
 Protein is composed of amino acids.
 Essential amino acids cannot be manufactured in the body and must be supplied in the diet.
-Non-essential amino acids are needed too, but the body can synthesize them.
-Essential amino acids, plus sufficient nitrogen in foods, are needed to synthesize the non-essential amino acids.
+Non-essential amino acids are needed too, but the body can synthesise them.
+Essential amino acids, plus sufficient nitrogen in foods, are needed to synthesise the non-essential amino acids.
 A protein is considered complete if it has all the essential amino acids.
 Spirulina in BAC is just that, a complete protein.

 The body requires amino acids in specific proportions.
 If a food is low in one or more amino acids, those amino acids are called limiting amino acids, and the body cannot use all the amino acids completely.
 The most complete and ideal proportion of amino acids can be found in BioAlgae Concentrate because of its mix of carefully selcted algae.
 BioAlgae Concentrate complements vegetable protein and increases the amino acid quality if eaten within several hours of other foods.
 A good portion of the daily essential amino acid required for a typical adult can be supplied by eating BioAlgae Concentrate daily.